tonrea333/copy-kitten/README.md

 ### Introduction

-We'll be using CSS to get as close as we can to copying each of the three sections of the page, the button, header, and table.
+We'll be using CSS to get as close as we can to copying each of the three sections of the page: the button, header, and table.

 ### Setup